michalc/OpenTTDLab/README.md

 should output a plot much like this one.

 ![A plot of money against time for 10 random seeds](https://raw.githubusercontent.com/michalc/OpenTTDLab/main/docs/assets/example-results.svg)

+## API

+### Fetching AIs

+The `ais` parameter of `run_experiment` configures which AIs will run, and how their code will be located.
+Specifically, the `ais`  parameter must be an iterable of `(name, ai)` pairs, where `name` is the name of the AI, and `ai` must be the return value of any of the following 3 functions.

+- `bananas_file(name, id)`

+   Defines an AI by the `name` and `id` of an AI published through OpenTTD's content service at https://bananas.openttd.org/package/ai.
+This allows you to quickly run OpenTTD with a published AI.

+- `local_file(path)`

+  Defines an AI by the local path to a .tar AI file that contains the AI code.

+- `remote_file(url)`

+  Fetches the AI by the URL of a tar.gz file that contains the AI code.
+For example, a specific GitHub tag of a repository that contains its code.

+The return value of each is opaque: it should not be used in client code, other than by passing into `run_experiment` as its `ais` parameter.

 ## Compatibility